cph-jm390/ExamBackend/README.md

-This is my example project.
+This is my exam project.
 ```